 Where do you get inspiration for your designs?

 Nature, my family history and futuristic themes all inspire my pieces.
 I work with National Museum Wales on various collections, and like to revamp the ancient metalwork styles into new designs for a modern customer.
 Mixing past and present is my passion.

 Tell us about some of your most inspiring clients, or bespoke commissions.

-I've designed and made jewelry for some great clients; for Kylie back in the '90s to Next, Swarovski and Clogau Gold.
+I've designed and made jewellery for some great clients; for Kylie back in the '90s to Next, Swarovski and Clogau Gold.
 I also like breathing new life into family treasures, turning an old beloved wedding ring into a new piece, or choosing stones for someone's special day.
 The beauty is in the variety.

 Can you recall a particular moment with a client that will stay with you forever?
 Could be a funny horror story or a fond memory.

 A fond memory is having a buyer cry with joy at the collection I'd made.
 A funny horror story is when I was having a meeting with a famous brand, and in front of an office full of cool people, I took the wrong door to leave and ended up in the broom cupboard!

 If you could only wear one piece from your collection, what would it be and why?

 My Double Lotus ring is a favourite.
 The lotus is from pieces my Great Aunt had and handed down to me.
 But for this question I'd choose Peacock Pendant , as he's a quirky one with a lot of character and makes me think of exotic far off places.

 If you hadn't become a designer, what would you be doing?